My role as doctoral student

 • After you have been admitted to the public defence of the dissertation, you are invited to pay the remaining tuition fee.
 Make sure you pay promptly: this will increase your chances of receiving your doctoral certificate immediately after the successful public defence of your dissertation.

-• At least two calendar days prior to the public defence, you upload the final version of your dissertation to Biblio (Ghent University Academic Bibliography) and Plato and add a Dutch and English summary, whether or not in the dissertation itself (300 to maximum 500 words).
+• At least two calendar days prior to the public defence, you upload the final version of your dissertation to Plato.
+Add the Dutch and English summary again, whether or not in the dissertation itself (300 to maximum 500 words).

 • During the public defence, you first give a short presentation of your doctoral research, which lasts no more than 20 minutes.
 After this, the members of the Examination Board ask you questions.